mozilla-services/syncstorage-rs/docs/src/syncstorage/syncstorage-spanner-db.md

 ## Batch commit mutation budget

 This section is the canonical reference for the per-commit mutation budget on Spanner.
-A companion `syncstorage-spanner/src/db/BATCH_COMMIT.txt` exists in the spanner crate and tracks the same math at the code-adjacent layer; if the two disagree, this page is authoritative.
-The math below reflects the post-STOR-218 single-upsert commit path (`batch_commit_upsert.sql`).
+The math below reflects the current code: the post-STOR-218 single-upsert commit path (`batch_commit_upsert.sql`) running against the post-[#2382](https://github.com/mozilla-services/syncstorage-rs/pull/2382) `bsos` schema with no secondary indexes.

 ### Mutation primer